tatey/conformist/README.md

 ### Inheritance

-Inheriting from a schema gives you access to all of the superclasses' columns.
+Inheriting from a schema gives access to all of the parent schema's columns.

 #### Anonymous Schema